-Crime levels are high in Brazilian cities, especially in Rio de Janeiro and São Paulo.
-These cities experience regular incidents of pickpocketing, robbery, murder, assault and burglary.
+Crime levels are high in Brazilian cities.
+This is especially true in Rio de Janeiro and São Paulo.
+These cities experience regular incidents of pickpocketing, robbery, assault, burglary and murder.
 Crime rates are slightly lower in other cities, such as Brasília and Recife.

-Most crimes are opportunistic in nature and are common in popular tourist areas and on crowded public transport.
+Most crimes are opportunistic, taking place in popular tourist areas and on crowded public transport.
 Hotspots for these crimes include beaches, hotels, bars and nightclubs.
-When driving it would be best for expats to keep their valuables out of sight as incidents of smash-and-grabs and carjackings are also common.
+Expats should keep their valuables out of sight when driving, as incidents of smash-and-grabs and carjackings are also common.

-For safety reasons, many expats in Brazil’s larger cities live in apartments or houses in secure closed compounds which have 24/7 security.
+For safety reasons, many expats in Brazil’s larger cities live in apartments or houses in secure closed compounds that have 24/7 security.